Tyrel-Parker/k8s-lab/README.md

 # k8s-lab
-Virtualbox vms established using vagrant for the testing and practice of kubernetes administration.
+Libvert vms established using vagrant for the testing and practice of kubernetes administration.

+# Make sure that libvert and vagrant are installed.
+This assumes that KVM is installed and running.

+# Vagrant

+# vagrant up
+# vagrant ssh control